NixOS/nix.dev/source/tutorials/nix-language.md

     "/nix/store/d59llm96vgis5fy231x6m7nrijs0ww36-source"

 :::{note}
-The `nixpkgs` manual on [Fetchers][nixpkgs-fetchers] lists numerous additional library functions to fetch files over the network.
+The Nixpkgs manual on [Fetchers][nixpkgs-fetchers] lists numerous additional library functions to fetch files over the network.
 :::

 It is an error if the network request fails.